mxgrey/RobotKin/README.md

 RobotKin
 ========

+:warning:
+All worthwhile features of this library have been migrated into [DART](http://dartsim.github.io/).
+This repo is no longer developed or maintained.
+Please refer to DART for your kinematics, articulated dynamics, and 3D simulation needs.

 A robot kinematics C++ library.

 In order to parse URDFs, compile the dependencies in the following manner :